ldurniat/The-Great-Pong/README.md

-# My-Pong-Game v1.0.18
+# The Great Pong v1.0.18

-*My-Pong-Game* is a clone of [Pong](https://en.wikipedia.org/wiki/Pong) game developed by Atari.
+*The Great Pong* is a clone of [Pong](https://en.wikipedia.org/wiki/Pong) game developed by Atari.
 A game is created in [Corona SDK](https://coronalabs.com/corona-sdk/) and Lua.

 ![Game play from game](http://i.imgur.com/5mzGbeF.gif)